 |Macintosh, iOS App, Android App||Website, iOS App, Android App|

 More security to prevent unauthorized access to your account.Two-Factor Authentication

 About Quicken for Mac

-While a step up from previous versions, Quicken 2018 for Mac still falls short of the gold standard, Quicken for Windows.
-The improvement to the investment section in 2018 is a welcome addition.
+While a step up from previous versions, Quicken 2019 for Mac still falls short of the gold standard, Quicken for Windows.
+The addition of a web-based platform is a welcome addition.
 For some, Quicken for Mac might be a usable native MacOS personal finance app.

 KINFO is a social media platform for investors that lets them compare their portfolio performance to those of peers, friends and even financial bloggers.
 You can also receive news alerts when something happens that could affect one of your holdings.
 The service is free to use and connects with your brokerage accounts.
 Unfortunately, your brokerage must be on KINFO's list of accepted brokers to fully use the service.